Single Cut vs Double Cut Carbide Burr

 2. Double Cut Carbide Burr

-A Double cut carbide burr is best to use with ferrous and non-ferrous metals, aluminum, soft steel, and for all non-metal materials like plastics and wood.
-Double cut burr has enough cutting edges to remove excess material quickly.
+A Double cut carbide burr is best to use with ferrous and non-ferrous metals, aluminum, soft steel, and all non-metal materials like plastics and wood.
+Double-cut burr has enough cutting edges to remove excess material quickly.

-Double cut burrs are also known as a diamond-cut burr or cross-cut burr (2 flutes cut across each other).
-They provide a highly smooth finish surface than a single cut carbide burr.
+Double-cut burrs are also known as diamond-cut burrs or cross-cut burrs (2 flutes cut across each other).
+They provide a highly smooth finish surface than a single-cut carbide burr.

 Applications of Double Cut Carbide Burr: